blakeharv/vagrant-ruby-postgres-vm/README.md

-Sweet Rails VM with Postgres 9.1, Ruby 2.0, and ZSH
+Sweet Ubuntu VM with Postgres 9.1, Ruby 2.0, and ZSH
 ===================================================

 Don't mess around with wonky local development setups for Rails.
-Use a sweet VM to streamline your workflow.
+Use a sweet VM to streamline your workflow!

 ## Features
 - Use Postgres for your local DB.
 Great for deploying to Heroku